diegocasmo/rails-auth-roles/README.md

 # Auth Roles
 Rails 5 example application that provides user management, authentication, and simple role-based authorization.
+All TDD with RSpec for unit tests and Cucumber alongside Capybara for integration tests.

 ## Installation
   - Install Ruby 2.3.1 - [RVM](https://rvm.io/) is usually the easiest way